Eight Days: Cancellation

 On 4 June 2008 Sony Computer Entertainment announced that Eight Days, along with The Getaway 3, had been cancelled.
 Sony released a statement on the cancellation: "This decision was made following an internal review of all games and it was deemed that with the incredibly strong list of exclusive first party titles coming up both this year and in the near future, resource should be reallocated to enhance those projects closer to completion".
 Two weeks after the cancellation of Eight Days, President of Sony Computer Entertainment, Shuhei Yoshida said that the lack of an online mode in Eight Days was "part of the consideration" to cancel the game.
 He also stated that the cancellation of Eight Days was not because it was failing in production, but because Sony is increasingly moving towards online-supported games, and Eight Days did not fit that overall strategy.
-However, on October 2009, it was confirmed that the game had not been cancelled, but merely put 'on hold'.
+However, in October 2009, it was confirmed that the game had not been cancelled, but merely put 'on hold'.
 The game was implied to have been cancelled according to an ex-developer of London Studio, but he also says that Eight Days was still in the pre-production phase at the time and hadn't reached full production.